 Which flavors are dominant in this cupcake recipe?

 For this particular recipe, the nutty flavor of hazelnut shines through.
 These cupcakes are loaded with the rich flavors of hazelnuts.
 Furthermore, you also get a hint of vanilla and warmth from the pumpkin spice mix.

 The frosting, however, is creamy and rich, loaded with the sweetness of caramel.
 You can balance the sweetness by adding a pinch of salt to the frosting and turning it into salted caramel.

-How to Store leftover Hazelnut cupcake with caramel buttercream frosting?
+How do you Store leftover Hazelnut cupcakes with caramel buttercream frosting?